ge-ne/ctan-o-mat/README.md

 The provided information is validated in any case.
-If the validation succeeds and not only the validation is requested then the provided archive file is placed in the incoming area of the CTAN.
+If the validation succeeds and not only the validation is requested then the provided archive file is placed in the incoming area of the CTAN for further processing by the CTAN team.

 In any case any finding during the validation is reported at the end of the processing.
+Note that the validation is the default and a official submission has to be requested by the an appropriate command line option.

 *ctan-o-mat* requires an Internet connection to the CTAN server.
 Even the validation retrieves the known attributes and the basic constraints